Buy now, pay later. . . not that long ago the only ways to do that required a credit card or setting up layaway. Not anymore.

 Here are the services doing Buy Now, Pay Later:

-Look for Afterpay as a payment option during checkout at your favorite online store; the company is constantly adding new Afterpay stores.
+Look for Afterpay as a payment option during checkout at your favorite online store — and now that the company is a part of Square, you can buy now, pay later with thousands of independent sellers who take Square payments.

 Sign up for an Afterpay account to place online orders up to $1,000 and split the cost into four payments, due every two weeks.
 There’s no credit check and no fees as long as your account has enough funds when the split amounts are automatically taken out.